Fikret Amirov: Commemoration

 On January 13, 2017 Azerbaijan's Consulate General in Los Angeles hosted an event dedicated to famous Azerbaijani composer Fikret Amirov (1922–84).
 Members of the “Save a Heart” Foundation of the world-renowned Cedars-Sinai Medical Center of Los Angeles attended in the event.
 The composer's work “1001 Nights” ballet was screened during the event.

 On November 25, 2014 another event took place at Baku Heydar Aliyev Center in Baku to mark Fikret Amirov's memory.
 During the event the book named ‘Fikret Amirov’ was introduced which was written based on the private archive of the composer.
 The program of event was consisted of works of Fikret Amirov performed by the Azerbaijan State Chamber Orchestra named after Gara Garayev.
-The orchestra will be conducted by the artistic director, chief conductor, People's Artist of Azerbaijan, Teymur Goychayev.
+The orchestra will be conducted by the artistic director, chief conductor, People's Artiste of Azerbaijan, Teymur Goychayev.

 In Baku at the Alley of Honor an event took place on November 22, 2014.
 The event was dedicated to the 93rd anniversary of the birth of the outstanding Azerbaijani composer, founder of the genre of symphonic mugham in world music Fikret Amirov.